zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-vm.md

 To associate a VM with a Capacity Reservation Group, see the following ARM template.
 Replace the resource names with your own.
 The following example creates a VM of SKU D2s_v3 and associates it to a capacity reservation group.

-Alternatively, you can remove the *zone* information to create a regional VM and associate to a Capacity Reservation Group.
+Alternatively, you can remove the *zone* information to create a regional VM and associate it to a Capacity Reservation Group.

  ```json
 {